Tilting objects in singularity categories of toric Gorenstein varieties: Non-commutative crepant resolutions

-\begin{definition} Let $G$ be an algebraic group and $X$ be a smooth affine variety with an action of $G$.
-We say $G$ acts {\it generically} on $X$ if the action satisfies that: \begin{enumerate} \item[(1)] $X$ contains a closed point with closed orbit and its stabilizer is trivial, and
+\begin{definition} Let $G$ be an algebraic group and $X$ be a smooth affine variety with an action of $G$. $G$ is said to act {\it generically} on $X$ if the action satisfies the following two conditions: \begin{enumerate} \item[(1)] $X$ contains a closed point with closed orbit and trivial stabilizer, and